Biocidal products contain active substances which have the ability to fight harmful microbes or pests, and thereby protect people and surfaces.

 In many parts of the world, hygiene is still a critical challenge, and lives are lost every day due to unsafe water, poor hygiene and sanitation.
-In Europe, hygiene standards are relatively high, but outbreaks of SARS, avian and swine flu, and MRSA have raised public awareness and concern about the spread of infectious diseases and the need for hygiene as a first line of defense.
+In Europe, hygiene standards are relatively high, but outbreaks of SARS, avian and swine flu, MRSA and more recently, SARS-CoV-2 have raised public awareness and concern about the spread of infectious diseases and the need for hygiene as a first line of defense.

 Biocidal Products Regulation